microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/set-flag.md

 >* ``stay in screen``: the sprite is forced to stay on the screen when it reaches a screen edge
 >* ``ghost``: the sprite never overlaps other sprites and won't collide with obstacles
 >* ``auto destroy``: the sprite is automatically destroyed when it moves off the screen
+>* ``destroy on wall``: the sprite is automatically destroyed when it collides with a wall tile
+>* ``bounce on wall``: the sprite will deflect when it collides with a wall tile
+>* ``show physics``: the sprite will display its position, velocity, and acceleration below it
+>* ``invisible``: the sprite will not be drawn to the screen
+>* ``relative to camera``: the sprite is drawn relative to the camera rather than relative to the world and the sprite never overlaps other sprites or collide with obstacles.
+This is useful for drawing static elements to the screen (scores, dialog boxes, etc.) that shouldn't move when the camera pans

 ## ~hint